OpenCyphal/pycyphal/docs/pages/architecture.rst

 .. computron-injection::
    :filename: synth/application_module_summary.py

-Excepting some basic functions that are always initialized by default (like heartbeat or the register API), these modules are not auto-imported.
+Excepting some basic functions that are always initialized by default (like heartbeat or the register interface), these modules are not auto-imported.

 Utilities
 ---------

-Submodule :mod:`pyuavcan.util` contains a loosely organized collection of minor utilizies and helpers that are used by the library and are also available for reuse by the application.
+Submodule :mod:`pyuavcan.util` contains a loosely organized collection of minor utilities and helpers that are used by the library and are also available for reuse by the application.